-The measure of size for all geographic entities for all areas (except American Indian Areas) is an estimate of the number of occupied housing units in the area.
-This was calculated by multiplying the number of ACS addresses by an estimate of the occupancy rate from Census 2000 and the ACS at the block level.
-For American Indian Areas the measure of size is the estimated number of occupied housing units multiplied by the proportion of people reporting American Indian (alone or in combination) in Census 2000.
-A measure of size for each census tract (TRACTMOS) was also calculated in the same manner.
+The measure of size for all areas except American Indian Areas is an estimate of the number of occupied HUs in the area.
+This is calculated by multiplying the number of ACS addresses by an estimated occupancy rate at the block level.
+A measure of size for each Census Tract is also calculated in the same manner.

+For American Indian Areas, the measure of size is the estimated number of occupied HUs multiplied by the proportion of people reporting American Indian alone or in combination in the Census.
+Prior to 2011, this was calculated using Census 2000 occupancy and response data.
+Beginning in 2011, the ACS uses occupancy and response data from the 2010 Census.